-- Dry cottage cheese may be substituted for ricotta in equal measures, but the flavor will be milder and a bit saltier.
-For some recipes, you may wish to smooth the cottage cheese by putting it through a blender with 1 Tbsp skim milk.
+You can substitute cottage cheese for ricotta in equal measures, but the flavor will be milder and a bit saltier.
+Cottage cheese curds are also usually quite a bit larger.
+For some recipes, you may want to smooth the cottage cheese by putting it through a blender with 1 tablespoon of milk or water.

 Cream cheese, including mascarpone, can also work but will increase the fat content of the dish and alter the texture a bit.
 Queso fresco provides a similar texture and fresh flavor, while a soft, young goat cheese replicates the texture of ricotta but with a vastly different flavor.
 For dairy-free dishes, tofu can stand in for ricotta in many recipes.

 Ricotta often appears in recipes for lasagna and other Italian casseroles.
 It's also a common stuffing ingredient for ravioli, manicotti, and other types of pasta.
 In desserts, it can be used similarly to mascarpone in cheesecake or blended with sugar, spices, and flavorings to fill cannoli or as a layer cake filling.
 Ricotta can substitute for mayonnaise in sandwiches and be used in omelets and quiche.
 Italians often enjoy it spread on toast with a little honey, and it pairs particularly well with fresh figs.